 Although designed primarily for those working with children who show developmental delay in language skills, these resources could be used with young EAL learners of the English language who are developing normally.
 Suitable for use in school, in the speech and language therapy setting, or at home (as back-up or in home schooling).
 The provision of the four Levels of questioning allows for small group work with groups containing children at different stages.
 Everyone can be challenged.
 Or you can use the resource 1-1 where the Levels provide current and future input.

-The titles are listed on TES at £2.00 each.
+The titles are listed on TES at £4.00 each.
 That is the only place you can acquire the full resources.
-Here are the current titles – others will follow.
+There are ten titles.
 The resource display on TES allows you to glimpse what is included in each before you buy.

 - At the seaside – Using Marion Blank’s Language Levels: 1